Na 'Hes Kardia

-Na 'hes Kardia (Να 'Χες Καρδιά; If You Had A Heart) is the name of the sixth album by Greek singer Anna Vissi.
+Na 'hes Kardia (Να 'Χες Καρδιά; If You Had A Heart) is the sixth album by Greek singer Anna Vissi.
 Released in 1984, it was her first album under CBS Greece.
 It featured 12 laika songs, all written by then-husband Nikos Karvelas.
 Lyricists of the album were Karvelas, Vissi herself and Sarantis Alivizatos.
 The ballad "Kai Eho Tosa Na Thimame" (And I have so much to remember) is considered the most durable hit off the album, still gaining airplay in Greek radio stations and being a standard of most of Vissi's shows.
 The orchestra was conducted by Nikos Lavranos.
 In the course of years, the album reached Gold status.
 It was first released on CD in 1992 as a joint package with 1985's album Kati Simveni.
 In 1997, a separate, stand-alone edition was released.

 In 2019, the album was selected for inclusion in the Panik Gold box set The Legendary Recordings 1982-2019.
 The release came after Panik's acquisition rights of Vissi's back catalogue from her previous record company Sony Music Greece.
 This box set was printed on a limited edition of 500 copies containing CD releases of all of her albums from 1982 to 2019 plus unreleased material.